joostkremers/writeroom-mode/README.md

 The last three effects are buffer-local.
 The other effects apply to the current frame.
 Because `writeroom-mode` is a minor mode, this isn't entirely on the up and up, since minor modes aren't supposed to have such global effects.
 But `writeroom-mode` is meant for distraction-free writing, so these effects do make sense.

 All these effects can be disabled or customised.
 In addition, there are several more options that are disabled by default but can be enabled in the customisation buffer.

+## Multiple writeroom-mode buffers ##

+It is possible to activate `writeroom-mode` in more than one buffer.
+The global effects are of course activated only once and they remain active until `writeroom-mode` is deactivated in *all* buffers.
+Alternatively, if you use `writeroom-mode` in multiple buffers with particular major modes (e.g., `text-mode`, `markdown-mode`), you can use the global minor mode `global-writeroom-mode`.
+This function enables the global effects and activates the buffer-local effects in all (current and future) buffers that have a major mode listed in the user option `writeroom-major-modes` (by default only `text-mode`).

+When `global-writeroom-mode` is active, the function `writeroom-mode` can still be called to enable or disable `writeroom-mode` in individual buffers (regardless of their major mode, of course).
+Calling `global-writeroom-mode` again disables `writeroom-mode` in all buffers in which it is active, also those in which it was activated manually.

+## Frame effects ##

+Most of the global effects that `writeroom-mode` enables are handled by setting specific frame parameters.
+This means that they apply to the current frame.
+If you switch to another frame and display a `writeroom-mode` buffer, only the buffer-local effects will be visible.

+`writeroom-mode` tries to make sure that it only affects one frame, and that it restores that particular frame when it is deactivated in the last buffer.
+This means it should be safe to activate `writeroom-mode` in one frame and deactivate it in another.
+Killing the `writeroom-mode` frame should also be safe.

+The affected frame is always restored to its original state, before `writeroom-mode` was activated, even if you change any of the frame parameters manually while `writeroom-mode` is active.

 ## Customisation ##